KxSystems/docs-v1/docs/ref/metadata.md

 Syntax: `views[]`

-Returns a sorted list of the views currently defined in the root namespace.
+Returns a sorted list of the views currently defined in the default namespace.
 ```q
 q)w::b*10
 q)v::2+a*3